 The Executive Committee is our governing body, responsible for forming and implementing our policies and coordinating the Society’s activities.
 As the board of trustees, they have certain responsibilities under charity law.
 Executive Committee meets at least three times a year and consists of the President, President-elect, Immediate Past President, Honorary Treasurer, Editors (up to three), the Secretary-General, and at least five councillors who are not officers.

 Other members can be co-opted onto the Executive Committee by Council.
-Currently the Conference Committee Secretary, the Chair of CHUDE, the Chair of the Publications Committee, the Chair of the Communications and Engagement Committee and the Chair of the Women's Committee are co-opted.
+Currently the Chairs of the following committees are co-opted: Conference Committee, CHUDE, Publications Committee, Communications and Engagement Committee, Education & Training Committee, Women's Committee.

 Rachel is Professor of Economics at the University of Manchester and a Research Director of the Institute for Fiscal Studies (IFS).
 She was awarded a CBE in the Queen's Birthday Honours 2015 for services to economic policy.
 She is a Fellow of the Econometric Society, the British Academy, the Academy of Social Sciences and a Research Fellow of CEPR.